Okay. Okay. Whew.

 This is going to be Cyprus for the rest of my life, I suspect.
 Every return visit will feature one of those personal “Eureka!” moments, where suddenly I see the faintest trace of myself, a glimpse of my past in this place I once called home.
 It also means Cyprus is deliciously available for rediscovery, like a beloved book that, against the laws of physics, I’m allowed to read for the very first time more than once.

 But - maybe we all have somewhere like that, a seemingly overfamiliar place that seems like it’s lost its mystery until the first time we go back and realise we never really knew it in the first place.
 Maybe, in a way, that’s what everywhere is like.

 Well, these are big thoughts for another day.
 Aye, I say to my companions, I know it’s November, and yes, I know our boots are still frozen as we sit here in the car with the windows all fogged up with the blasting heat, but - can we find somewhere that sells ice-cream?
 Can we?
 It’s really, really important.
 Thanks.

-Watch for upcoming details on the Wheel & Anchor LiveAways programmes, which will be released shortly for long-stay trips planned for January - April 2022!
+Watch for upcoming details on the Wheel & Anchor LiveAways programmes, which will be released shortly for long-stay trips planned!